This recipe and story were originally posted on September 14, 2012 and updated January 7, 2021.

-Hummingbird Cake is one of my wife’s favorite desserts, but a layer cake can be a little challenging and time consuming.
+Hummingbird Cake is one of my wife’s favorite desserts.
+And of course, being the loving husband that I am, I set out to make said dessert but with my own interpretation of course.
+Now this cake is most commonly found as a layer cake, but a layer cake can be a little challenging and time-consuming.
 Turning this into an easy sheet cake makes it easier to accomplish in a fraction of the time without sacrificing flavor.
+And, Heather approves!
+So, I think you will too!

-The method is a little different than most traditional cake recipes, as there’s no creaming butter and sugar and it calls for a generous amount of vegetable oil.
-But it produces a cake that stays moist for days and has a unique texture and flavor.
+There’s no creaming butter and sugar in this cake?
+The method for this cake is a little different than most traditional cake recipes, as there’s no creaming butter and sugar, and it calls for a generous amount of vegetable oil.
+But, it produces a cake that stays moist for days and has a unique texture and flavor.
+Trust me on this one!

 See my other “sheet” cake recipes: Sweet Potato Cake with Marshmallow Buttercream, Coconut Sheet Cake, Best Strawberry Sheet Cake, Easy Caramel Sheet Cake, Cookies and Cream Sheet Cake, Buttermilk Chocolate Cake